HomeLatest NewsGovTechPrime Minister Narendra Modi cautions against demonisation of Artificial Intelligence

 Preferred Source of Google

-Disputing the dire narrative about threat of losses because of the growing application of Artificial Intelligence, Modi said, “There has been a trend to demonise technology.
+Disputing the dire narrative about threat of job losses because of the growing application of Artificial Intelligence, Modi said, “There has been a trend to demonise technology.
 In the context of India, it has been depicted as a threat to our demographic dividend.

 “Technology unites, it does not divide.
 It acts as a bridge between aspiration and achievement, demand and delivery and between government and governance.
 It is a talent and force multiplier.
 The need is to build bridges between Artificial Intelligence and human intentions.”